 - ACT’s Autism Information Database with over 1,300 information resources, in multiple languages.

 - A Community Calendar to host B.C. events from partner organizations across the province.

 Donate to Support ACT’s Free Resources

-During this time of transition and transformation, your financial support would be greatly appreciated.
-We know that families and professionals have many demands on your financial resources, we will also be approaching foundations and seeking sponsorship.
+During this period of transformation, your financial support would be greatly appreciated.
+We know that families and professionals have many demands on your financial resources, we are also approaching foundations and seeking sponsorship.

 As a federally registered Canadian not-for-profit society, ACT can provide tax receipts for donations over $10.
 ACT’s Charitable Tax Number is #861691236RR0001.

-Visit our Donations Page for more information: www.actcommunity.ca/donate
+Visit our Donations Page for information on how to donate: www.actcommunity.ca/donate